led-mirage/ZundaGPT2Lite/Readme.en.md

 - Linux Mint compatible (Cinnamon/x64, only IBus is supported as the input method framework, printing function not supported)
 - Dark mode support
 - Custom CSS support
-- Image-based questions are now supported (experimental, OpenAI only) ✨
+- Image-based questions are now supported (experimental) ✨

 To use this app on Raspberry Pi or Linux, please refer to this article:
 https://zenn.dev/ledmirage/articles/3a06a4b2ed8ae6